immersive-web/webxr-input-profiles/README.md

 ```

 ## Data sources
 The [Gamepad API](https://www.w3.org/TR/gamepad/) communicates the state of buttons and axes via the `Gamepad.buttons` array and the `Gamepad.axes` array.
-Elements in the shcema's `dataSources` array describe which indices represent the buttons and axes associated with a component.
+Elements in the schema's `dataSources` array describe which indices represent the buttons and axes associated with a component.
 Each `dataSource` must contain a unique `id` and a `dataSource` type set to `buttonSource`, `thumbstickSource` or `touchpadSource`.

 ### Button data sources
 If the `dataSource` is a `buttonSource` it must also contain a `buttonIndex` representing an element in the `Gamepad.buttons` array.